 What you can do to prevent diaper rash

 - Change diapers often

 Huggies® Diapers are clinically proven to prevent diaper rash.
-Our diapers are designed to draw wetness away from your baby’s skin immediately, and our Air Fresh cover allows air to circulate in the diaper.
+Our diapers are designed to draw wetness away from your baby’s skin immediately, and our Air Fresh cover allows air to circulate in the diaper area.
 We’ve eliminated as many rash-causing factors as possible but the most vital step is changing your baby’s diapers often.
 We recommend changing diapers every 2 hours or right after a poop, so your baby’s skin isn’t exposed to irritants for too long.

 2. Keep irritants away

 Soaps and lotions may have ingredients that could irritate your baby’s skin and cause diaper rash, especially during the first few months when their skin is at its most delicate.
 Warm water and cotton balls or a soft towel are more than enough to clean your baby’s bottom.
 Alternatively, be sure to use products that don’t contain alcohol, fragrance or soap, like Huggies® Pure Clean Baby Wipes.
 They’re all natural with no fragrance, alcohol or soap and are clinically safe for newborns and sensitive skin.

 Every time you change your baby’s diaper, pat them dry gently before putting on the fresh diaper.
 Be careful not to rub, as this may possibly irritate your baby's skin.
 Better yet, let your baby's skin air dry whenever possible.
 Place a waterproof pad, blanket or towel on the floor and let your baby play while their bottom gets some airtime.
 This will greatly help to reduce the risk of diaper rash.

 A thin layer of petroleum jelly, zinc oxide cream or diaper rash cream prevents moisture and irritants from coming into contact with your baby’s delicate skin.
 Slather some on every few diaper changes.